Arglanir/remote-connection-anywhere/README.md

 ## How to run it (old)
-🚧 In construction, old API
+🚧 In construction, old API, kept here for the parameters, when a new bash api will be written

 ```bash
 python3 test_socket.py asyncio 8910 www.google.com 443 &